 - Anger control has improved, with temper tantrums much less frequent.

 - Now able to persevere on the task.
 He is less impatient.

 - Self harm has reduced.
 Although he will still occasionally head bang, this is less often.

 - He is much more cooperative.

-- He is keen to read – pointing out the words in books and looking at TV programming.
+- Keen to read – pointing out the words in books and looking at TV programming.

-- He is able to build simple sentences with word cards.
+- Able to build simple sentences with word cards.
 All of his reading is taking place at home.• He’s making steady progress with reading and other areas of learning.

 - He is now able to follow the concept of cause and effect and will respond to reasoning more easily.